Price marking of goods for retail sale

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

-When selling goods, in most circumstances the consumer must be informed of the selling price in writing
+When selling goods and providing services, in most circumstances, the consumer must be informed of the selling price in writing

 ©2021 itsa Ltd on behalf of the Trading Standards Institute.